taylorandrews/privy_mapper/README.md

 <img alt="Example of Distnace Metric" src="images/all_zips.png" width='400'>
 <sub><b>Figure 1: </b> Visualization of all houses in dataset.
 Colored by ZIP Code. </sub>

+Check out my web application at [www.reveal-estate.com](www.reveal-estate.com) to learn more!

 ## Table of Contents
 1. [Dataset](#dataset)